RocketRace/RocketRace/README.md

 I've also [designed many esoteric programming languages](esolangs.org/wiki/User:RocketRace), such as [Zirconium](https://esolangs.org/wiki/Zirconium) (in which you control a drone network), [5D Brainf\*ck With Multiverse Time Travel](https://esolangs.org/wiki/5D_Brainfuck_With_Multiverse_Time_Travel) (an extension of the famous esolang), or [Babalang](https://esolangs.org/wiki/Babalang) (a tribute to Baba Is You).
 Other major projects of mine include various Discord bots such as [robot-is-you](https://github.com/RocketRace/robot-is-you), also based around Baba Is You.

 Given my experience in programming language design and implementations, I'm also a polyglot!
 I pick up languages with ease.
-My current languages include Python, Rust, Typescript/Javascript (+ React), Scala, Elm, APL (Dyalog), Kotlin, C, C++, Haskell.
-I'm also interested in using Elixir, Swift, or other interesting languages in future projects.
+My current languages include Python, Rust, Typescript/Javascript (Vanilla / React), Scala, Elm, APL (Dyalog), Kotlin, C, C++, Haskell.
+I'm also interested in developing using Elixir, Swift, Svelte, or other languages / frameworks new to me.
+I pick them up quickly :)

 I'm `@rocketrace` on Discord.